BimsaraFernando/smart-wellness/smart-wellness.backend/DEPLOYMENT.md

 1. Check Actions tab for error details
 2. Ensure all dependencies are in `package.json`
 3. Test build locally: `cd smart-wellness.backend && npm run build`

+### If you get Node.js version errors:
+- Next.js 14 requires Node.js ≥20.9.0
+- The workflow uses Node.js 20 for compatibility
+- For local development, ensure you have Node.js 20+ installed

 ## � Support
 - Check the **Issues** tab for known problems